wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-create-windows-clusters-powershell.md

 <properties
-   pageTitle="Create Windows-based Hadoop clusters in HDInsight using Azure PowerShell| Windows Azure" description="Learn how to create clusters for Azure HDInsight by using Azure PowerShell." services="hdinsight" documentationCenter=""
+   pageTitle="Create Windows-based Hadoop clusters in HDInsight using Azure PowerShell| Azure" description="Learn how to create clusters for Azure HDInsight by using Azure PowerShell." services="hdinsight" documentationCenter=""